Why is it Common to Keep the Air Conditioner On in Southern States like Louisiana? - Louisiana - 1

 Mold/Insect/Humidity Prevention

-• If humidity exceeds 60%, mold on indoor wallpaper, odors, and furniture damage can occur.
+• If humidity remains above 60%, mold on indoor wallpaper, odors, and furniture damage can occur.

-• Especially in Florida and coastal Texas, air conditioning serves as a tool to prevent mold.
+• Especially in coastal areas of Florida and Texas, air conditioning serves as a tool to prevent mold.

 Relatively Low Electricity Costs

-• In some southern states, electricity costs are lower than in the Northeast/West, and the higher the humidity, the lower the indoor temperature needs to be for comfort.
+• In some southern states, electricity costs are lower than in the Northeast/West, and the higher the humidity, the more the indoor temperature needs to be lowered for comfort.

 ※ In areas with low humidity (like Arizona), the same temperature feels cooler.

-For these reasons, in the southern United States (Texas, Florida, Louisiana, Georgia, etc.), when the hot weather season arrives, people keep the air conditioning on all day.
+For these reasons, in the southern United States (Texas, Florida, Louisiana, Georgia, etc.), air conditioning is kept on all day during the hot weather season.